Textualize/textual/README.md

 ## Widgets

-Textual's library of [widgets](https://textual.textualize.io/widget_gallery/) covers everything from buttons, tree controls, data tables, inputs, text areas, and more… With it's flexible [layout](https://textual.textualize.io/how-to/design-a-layout/) system, you can realize any User Interface you need with Textual.
+Textual's library of [widgets](https://textual.textualize.io/widget_gallery/) covers everything from buttons, tree controls, data tables, inputs, text areas, and more… With its flexible [layout](https://textual.textualize.io/how-to/design-a-layout/) system, you can realize any User Interface you need with Textual.

 Predefined themes ensure your apps will look good out of the box.